EuroTUG/eurotug.github.io/index.md

 the EuroTUG facilitates easy access to the Trilinos community and reduced travel burdens for Europe-based researchers and application engineers who are interested in the Trilinos project.

 The *European Trilinos User Group Meeting 2023* will take place on the campus of the *Delft University of Technology*.
+Click <a href="https://www.delft.com/planning-your-trip/getting-there" target="_blank">here</a> for information on how to get to Delft.

 ## Registration